GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 	NAME                    TYPE        CLUSTER-IP     EXTERNAL-IP   PORT(S)   AGE
 	nginx-default-backend   ClusterIP   10.7.250.191   <none>        80/TCP    40s

-Looking at the YAML file spec, you can see it is a single replica deployment of an nginx default backend container from the Google Cloud Repository.
+Looking at the YAML file spec, you can see it is a single replica Deployment of an Nginx default backend container from the Google Cloud Repository:

 	cat nginx-default-backend.yaml